yapily/jose-database-field-demo/README.md

 ]
 ```

 Success!!
-This is an important feature from our application to allow a smooth rotation of the keys.
-This will allow us to rotate our keys without downtime.
+This is an important feature required for the application to allow the smooth rotation of keys without any downtime.

-What happen now if we create new persons?
-Let's check that:
+Next, see what happens when you create new `Person` objects:
 ```
 curl --location --request POST 'http://localhost:8080/persons/random?nb-entries=3'
 ```